DropSnorz/OwlPlug/README.md

 ## Repositories

-You can set up repositories to keep your local plugin collection synced with a master source (Local network, google drive, ...).
+You can set up repositories to keep your local plugin collection synced with a master source (local network, Google Drive, ...).
 This is basically a file-pulling system from a remote folder to your local plugin folder.
 It's really useful when you have to collaborate and share effects or even if you manage different plugin stages (live, studio, and test plugin sets).
 All repository's files are stored in your plugin directory in a specific folder called `.repositories`.
 Some plugins protected by DRMs can't be easily included in repositories as they often require extra authorization flow to work.

 Multiple repositories types are supported:
 * Local network repositories